bhk/scam/libraries.md

 ##### `(repl-ep TEXT ?OBJ-DIR ?IS-QUIET)`

-Evaluate TEXT and print results and/or errors as REPL-mode does.
+Evaluate TEXT and print results and errors as REPL mode does.

 TEXT = SCAM source text containing zero or more expressions.\
 OBJ-DIR = [object directory](#object-directory); `nil` for default.\